-When you call us during a dental emergency, one of our knowledgeable team members will walk you through first aid and pain management steps over the phone to ensure your comfort and safety until you reach our office.
+When you call us during a dental emergency, one of our knowledgeable team members will walk you through first aid and pain management steps over the phone to ensure your comfort and safety until you reach our dental office.
 Some of the things you can do at home during a dental emergency include:

 - Clean damaged areas or dislodged teeth and dental restorations with cool water, but do not scrub the area or use oral hygiene products unless directed to do so.

 - Take over the counter pain medication as directed.
 Do not place aspirin directly onto the damaged tooth as this can cause additional damage.

 - Use floss and brush teeth to attempt to dislodge stuck items.
 Do not use sharp tools to remove foreign items stuck between teeth as this may lead to soft tissue injury.